Coronavirus FAQ: I See People Wearing Disposable Coveralls On Planes. Good Idea?

 As for plastic or latex gloves, which some travelers wear, the consensus is that they're really not much help.
 Any potential viral particles that would cling to your hands will, in fact, cling to your gloves.
 So you still shouldn't bring hands to your face, even if they're gloved.
 And there's a risk of contaminating your hands when you remove potentially contaminated gloves.
 Health workers, in contrast, might be deriving benefit from their routine use of gloves since they're in a high risk situation and have protocols for glove removal and quick hand-washing afterward.

-Meanwhile, another accessory might prove helpful during this pandemic — but not for staying at home rather than traveling.
+Meanwhile, another accessory might prove helpful during this pandemic — but for when you're at home rather than traveling.
 Linsey Marr, a professor of engineering at Virginia Tech, is a fan of blankets.
 Not to wrap around yourself when you're out and about but as a way to continue the summer practice of outdoor socializing from a safe distance.
 Wrapping yourself in a blanket can let you keep up outdoor meetings in brisker weather!
 (A fire pit might help, too.)

 Or maybe, as the days get chillier, you'll invite someone over for an outside get-together, says Marr.
 (Outdoors is preferable to indoors in terms of risk because the air flow dilutes the virus and disrupts the flow of any viral particles into your mouth, nose or eyes.)
 Then you'll hand a blanket to your suitably masked guest to wrap around their shoulders for warmth.